Arianderson/Projeto_Cafeteria/README.md

-# Projeto_Restaurant
+# Projeto_Cafeteria

+Este projeto é um sistema baseado em php, html e css, este sistema tem como objetivo automatizar o processo de pedidos do Restaurante/Cafeteria, neste projeto o cliente consegue fazer o seu pedido digital no nosso site Cafeteria.

-This project is a system based on php, html and css at the moment still under development, this system the customer is able to place his order at the restaurant.
+This project is a system based on php, html and css, this system aims to automate the Restaurant/Cafeteria ordering process, in this project the customer can place their digital order on our Cafeteria website.